 If you're not a student, Registered Training Organisations (RTOs) or your local Learn Local organisation may be able to help out with resume assessment.
 If they can't, they will be able to recommend someone who can help.
 You can call the Victorian Skills Gateway on 131 823 to find an RTO or Learn Local organisation near you.

 After you've written your resume, and before sending it, go through this checklist:

-- Tailoring - Make sure everything you mention shows how well-suited you are for the job you're applying for.
+- Tailoring - Make sure everything you've included shows how well-suited you are for the specific job you're applying for

-- Presentation - Make sure the resume is well laid out, easy to read and printed on clean, white paper in a standard font (like Times New Roman, Arial or Verdana) and at a standard size (10 or 12 point).
+- Presentation - Make sure the resume is simple and well laid out, printed on clean, white paper in a standard font (e.g., Times, Arial or Verdana) at a standard size (10 or 12 point)

-For some examples of ways to lay out and tailor your resume, check out our Sample resumes and cover letters page for some template suggestions that you can base your own resume on.
+For examples of ways to put together a resume, check out our Sample Resumes and Cover Letters Page for some templates that you can download use to create your own resume.